USS Michael Murphy: 2018

 Michael Murphy participated in KAKADU 2018, a multinational exercise hosted by the Royal Australian Navy.
 During the sea phase of the exercise, forces from twenty-seven countries will train together in several complex warfighting scenarios, including an air defense exercise, gunnery exercise, search and rescue training, underway replenishment approaches, anti-submarine warfare vulnerability training, and divisional tactics.

 2019

 Michael Murphy deployed to the U.S. Fourth Fleet area of operations, following her participation in exercises UNITAS LX and Teamwork South 2019 in Valparaiso, Chile, from 24 June to 3 July.

 2024

 Michael Murphy arrived at the Port of Colombo, Sri Lanka on 23 July 2024 on a formal visit.
 The vessel was scheduled to depart the island on 26 July 2024.

 Michael Murphy arrived at the port of Colombo on a replenishment visit on 16 November 2024.
 The vessel was captained by Commander Jonathan B. Greenwald and was scheduled to depart on 17 November 2024.

+2026

+On 12 April during the 2026 Iran war peace talks she and her sister ship USS Frank E. Petersen Jr. allegedly transited the Strait of Hormuz from the Arabian Sea, to "begin setting the conditions" toward removing the sea mines placed by the Iran Revolutionary Guard Corps.